supervisely-ecosystem/data-versioning/README.md

 ## Overview

-✨ Effortlessly create versions or restore previous states of your image project data.
+✨ Effortlessly create versions or restore previous states of your project data.
 <br>🪙 Available exclusively for **Pro** and <span style="color:#96f">**Enterprise**</span> subscribers.

 ## How to Run